swan-cern/gallery/apache_spark.md

 ## Spark Course

 This gallery shows examples of usage of [Apache Spark][spark] within SWAN.
-The full tutorial given at CERN by Prasanth Kouthuri and Kasper Surdy can be found on [Indico][event].
+The full tutorial given at CERN by Prasanth Kothuri and Kasper Surdy can be found on [Indico][event].

 [<img class="open_in_swan" data-path="apache_spark2" data-name="Spark course/Hadoop tutorials" alt="Open this Gallery in SWAN" src="https://swanserver.web.cern.ch/swanserver/images/badge_swan_white_150.png">][gallery_url3]